loweisz/my-home/src/pages/common_mistakes_react_hooks/index.md

 ## 5. Single responsibility useEffects

-Remembering the times, where we only had the `componentWillReceiveProps` or `componentDidUpdate` methods is bringing back dark memories and also realizing the beauty of using the `useEffect` hook and even better that you can have as much as you want of them.
+Remember the times, where we only had the `componentWillReceiveProps` or `componentDidUpdate` methods to hook into the rendering process of a react component?
+It is bringing back dark memories and also realizing the beauty of using the `useEffect` hook and especially that you can have as much as you want of them.

-But sometimes forgetting that and ending up using one `useEffect` for multiple things is bringing back those dark memories.
-For example, imagine you have a component which fetches some data from the backend, displaying it in some way and also displaying breadcrumbs depending in the location.
+But sometimes forgetting and using a "useEffect" for several things brings back those dark memories.
+For example, imagine you have a component that fetches some data from the backend in some way, and also displays breadcrumbs depending on the current location.
+(Using again [react-router](https://reacttraining.com/react-router/) for getting the current location.)

 ### This is dangerous ❌